joangq/latex/templates/personal/README.md

 It's basically an example of multi-file LaTeX documents.
 The global config, as well as all the `\usepackage` package imports, is located in the `jig.sty` style file.

-Every part or section should go inside the `\sections` folder as a `.tex` file each one of them, should follow a simple structure:
+Every part or section should go inside the `\sections` folder as a `.tex` file, each one of them should follow a simple structure:

 ```latex
 \documentclass[../main.tex]{subfiles}